stacyford/portfolio/docs/examples/containers.md

 ## Setting up containers

 To set up containers, you must first install the `ea-podman-repo` package.
 You **must** install this package first.
-Then, we recommend installing the `ea-podman` and `ea-tomcat100` packages.
-These packages set up the system for containers and install our `/usr/local/cpanel/scripts/ea-podman` script to manage them.
+Then, install the `ea-podman` package.
+This package sets up the system for containers and installs our `/usr/local/cpanel/scripts/ea-podman` script to manage them.

 **Note:** To use an application in the containers on your server, you **must** install either a cPanel-provided container-based package or an image from another source, such as <a href="https://hub.docker.com/" target="_blank">Dockerhub</a>.
 You can only perform this action **after** you set up the containers on your server.

-### AlmaLinux and Rocky Linux 8
+### AlmaLinux and Rocky Linux
-To start using containers on AlmaLinux or Rocky Linux 8, run the following commands on the command line as the `root` user:
+To start using containers on AlmaLinux or Rocky Linux, run the following commands on the command line as the `root` user:

 ```bash
 dnf install -y ea-podman-repo